Samuel Peploe: Biography

 In 1910, Peploe married Margaret MacKay (1873–1958), whom he had known since 1894.
 He also moved to Paris in 1910, a period which saw him concentrate increasingly on still life and landscape painting.
 His still-life works show the influence of Manet, with combinations of fluid brushwork, thick impasto and dark backgrounds with strong lighting.
 Returning to Scotland in 1912 he found that his usual dealer refused his work and Peploe was obliged to stage his own exhibition.
-Peploe went on regular painting trips with friends to many parts of the country, and during the 1920s he spent several summers with Francis Cadell, another Scottish Colourist, painting in Iona.
+In 1913 he was back in France with his wife and young son, painting with J.D.
+Fergusson and Anne Estelle Rice in Cassis during the summer.
+After his return to Scotland on the outbreak of war, Peploe went on regular painting trips with friends to many parts of the country, and during the 1920s he spent several summers with Francis Cadell, another Scottish Colourist, painting in Iona.

 Not until December 1915 did Peploe have his second one-man-show: organised by the dealer Alexander Reid at his St Vincent Street Gallery in Glasgow.
 However, only two paintings sold: "Town in Brittany" to John Blyth for £12, and "Roses, Black Background" bought by William McInnes for £40.
 Reid urged Blyth to start investing in Peploe, which he did: buying 85 works between 1915 and 1962.

 In July 1926 William Burrell bought "Still Life with Roses" for £70 and "Cafe and Liquer" for £98, each from McNeill Reid at a small profit to Reid of around 6%.
 Also in 1926, Robert Wemyss Honeyman of Kirkcaldy began to collect Peploes, beginning with an Iona seascape for only £20.

 Peploe was strongly influenced by French painting throughout his life.
 Although his work never became overly abstract, it was notable for its use of strong colour, tight composition, and meticulous execution.
 Influences are said to include de Segonzac, Cézanne, Matisse and Van Gogh.